Tue, Jul 15 at 1:00 pm EDT

 Keynote speaker: Dorie Clark

 It's no secret that today's leaders and professionals feel pulled in too many directions.
 We want to be long-term thinkers, but we're constantly putting out fires and dealing with short-term challenges.
 In this talk, Dorie Clark, Harvard Business Review author and Columbia Business School executive education professor, will share concrete strategies to help you sharpen your strategic thinking and balance competing short- and long-term priorities.
-You will learn how to:
+Learning objectives include:

 • Identify areas with unique potential for leverage